Marko Jordan

 Marko Jordan (born 27 October 1990) is a Croatian football player, who currently plays for Zadar.

 Club career

-He made his professional debut in the Croatian First Football League for Šibenik on 8 May 2010 in a game against Dinamo Zagreb.
+Jordan made his professional debut in the Croatian First Football League for Šibenik on 8 May 2010 in a game against Dinamo Zagreb.

 On 11 February 2018, Jordan signed for FC Alashkert.
 He then joined Episkopi in Greece which he played for until the summer 2019.
 On 2 November 2019, Jordan then joined AO Poros.
 He left the club again in mid-December 2019.

 After a spell at NK Rogaška in Slovenia, Jordan moved to Swedish club FC Linköping City on 11 September 2020.
 He left the club at the end of the year.